Signed Call™ Android SDK for P2P Calls

 The Signed Call Android SDK uses a Socket-IO client library to enable the socket-based signaling channel for voice calls.

-To add the Socket-IO client dependency to your application, add the following line to the application module's dependency element:
+To add the Socket-IO client dependency to your application, add the following line to the dependency element of the application module:

 implementation('io.socket:socket.io-client:2.1.0') {